GilOliveira/schemadotorg/modules/schemadotorg_demo_standard_admin/README.md

 -----

-The Schema.org Blueprint Demo Standard Admin module isolates admin theme related tweak to make it easier for developers and site builders to disable or copy tweaks into their projects.
+The Schema.org Blueprint Demo Standard Admin module isolates admin theme-related tweaks to make it easier for developers and site builders to disable or copy tweaks into their projects.